FAQs About Mold

 5. Checking areas for musty or moldy odors.

-Based on regulatory guidance, UFM does not perform air sampling during mold investigations because it is not considered an effective way to determine if a mold problem exists.
+Based on regulatory guidance, EHS does not perform air sampling during mold investigations because it is not considered an effective way to determine if a mold problem exists.
 This is due to the unpredictable nature of biological activity, variability in sampling, and difficulty with data interpretation.
 Standards for judging what is an acceptable, tolerable, or even normal quantity of airborne mold have not been established.

 The use of petri dish style do-it-yourself home mold test kits is a topic that occasionally comes up during a mold investigation.
 These test kits are widely available online or in places like hardware stores and grocery stores.
 The kits consist of opening a petri dish containing growth media for a period and then sending it to a laboratory for analysis.
 These kits are not considered a credible method for assessing indoor air quality and are not recognized by reputable indoor air quality professionals.